64 Winners Selected in In-Print® 2020 Contest

 After being forced to cancel the judging of the In-Print® 2020 contest back in March 2020 due to the coronavirus outbreak, In-plant Impressions and the In-plant Printing and Mailing Association (IPMA) brought together four in-plant managers on Sept.
 23 to finally judge the contest – using a much different set of procedures than usual.
 After a full day of judging, they selected 64 Gold, Silver, and Bronze winners, plus four additional Judges’ Recognition Award winners.

 Judges met inside IPMA headquarters, in Kearney, Mo., wearing face masks and keeping their distance as they examined the 351 entries in the contest.
 Those pieces, submitted back in January, have been sitting on shelves for eight months, awaiting judging.

-In-Print is jointly sponsored by In-plant Impressions and the In-plant Printing and Mailing Association (IPMA).
-Winners will be selected by a panel of experts.
-They will award Gold, Silver and Bronze awards.
-One Best of Show winner will be selected from the winners in the offset categories and another Best of Show winner will be picked from the non-offset categories.
+One Best of Show winner was selected from the winners in the offset categories and another Best of Show winner was picked from the non-offset categories.
 The winners’ names will be revealed at the awards dinner during IPMA’s conference, taking place in June.